by Nebula Haze

 This cannabis grow room setup list includes all the supplies you need to get to harvest.

-- The model I use and recommend is the 315 LEC Grow Light from Sun System with a “Vertical Bulb” orientation.
-I use a brand name Philips 4100K colored bulb from seed to harvest (included).
+- The model I use and recommend is this 315 LEC Grow Light from Sun System.
+It comes with a Philips 4200K colored bulb.

 - Grow Tent Recommended Sizes

 - 2’x4’x5′ (smallest size – be careful of plant height) – an example is Cool Grows 48”x24”x60”